 “But, a degree looks good on your resume,” you might say.
 “A lot of people won’t hire you if you don’t have a degree!”

 This may be true in many other fields, but it doesn’t really apply to the creative fields.
 If you want to be a lawyer or a doctor a degree is necessary.
-You simply need to have the qualifications to even get the job.
-This is good thing in these types of jobs – I wouldn’t want someone operating on me if they had not gone to medical school.
+You simply need to have the qualifications to get the job.
+In these types of jobs, this is a good thing.
+After all, I wouldn’t want someone operating on me if they hadn’t gone to medical school.

 But in the creative fields?
 Your shiny framed piece of paper doesn’t mean as much as your hard work and talent.
-You are looking to hire a musician to play at your wedding.
-Two artists audition… do you choose the one who has the music degree – or do you choose the one who was a better performer?
+Imagine this: you are looking to hire a musician to play at your wedding.
+Two artists audition… do you choose the one who has a music degree – or do you choose the one who was a better performer?